Unsupervised Spike Depth Estimation via Cross-modality Cross-domain Knowledge Transfer: Experiments

 \section{Experiments}

-We conduct extensive experiments to demonstrate the effectiveness of the BiCross framework.
-In Sec~\ref{sec:4.1}, the details of the setup of BiCross scenarios and implementation details are given.
-In Sec~\ref{sec:4.2}, we evaluate the performance of our method in the three challenging BiCross scenarios, including Synthetic to Real, Extreme Weather, and Scene Changing.
-Comprehensive ablation studies are conducted in Sec~\ref{sec:4.3}, which investigate the impact of each component.
-Finally, we provide qualitative analysis to present the effectiveness of BiCross framework in Sec~\ref{sec:4.4}.
+In Sec~\ref{sec:4.1}, the setup of cross-modality cross-domain (BiCross) scenarios and implementation details are given.
+In Sec~\ref{sec:4.2}, we evaluate the performance of our method in four challenging BiCross scenarios.
+Comprehensive ablation studies are conducted in Sec~\ref{sec:4.3} to investigate the impact of each component.
+Finally, we provide qualitative analysis to show the effectiveness of our method in Sec~\ref{sec:4.4}.

-\subsection{Experimental setup}
+\subsection{Experimental Setup}

-\textbf{Data and label acquisition} In our work, we generate spike dataset using RGB frames of four open access outdoor datasets, including Kitti\cite{geiger2012we}, Driving Stereo\cite{yang2019drivingstereo}, Driving Stereo Weather\cite{yang2019drivingstereo}, and Virtual Kitti \cite{gaidon2016virtual}.
-Followed by previous work\cite{hu2021optical, zhu2021neuspike}, we use a novel video frame insertion method \cite{sim2021xvfi} and spike stream simulator to get spike data with 1280Hz, which reaches the real spike camera workflow.
-Besides, we also adopt a real spike data (Respike) as target, realizing BiCross from source NYU \cite{silberman2012indoor} RGB to target Respike spike data \cite{Wang2022learningstereo}.
-The dataset details are given in appendix, and all datasets will be released for research.
+\textbf{Data and label acquisition} \quad In our work, we generate spike datasets using RGB frames of three open access outdoor datasets, including KITTI~\cite{geiger2012we}, Virtual KITTI~\cite{gaidon2016virtual}, and Driving Stereo (including different weathers)~\cite{yang2019drivingstereo}, and one indoor dataset NYUv2~\cite{silberman2012indoor}.
+Following previous work~\cite{hu2021optical, zhu2021neuspike}, we use a video frame insertion method~\cite{sim2021xvfi} and spike stream simulator to get spike data with 1280Hz, which reaches the real spike camera workflow.
+The dataset details are given in \href{https://github.com/Theia-4869/BiCross} {https://github.com/Theia-4869/BiCross}.